 Although you have technically already created a marketing plan at this point, the final step is to ensure that you are measuring your results and adjusting your plan accordingly.
 As you make progress on some fronts, your priorities may shift, and you need to be open to making those shifts.
 You also want to be sure that you are maximizing the effectiveness of your investments of time and money.
 Measuring and adjusting will ensure exactly that.

 We hope this was a helpful guide to help you get started.
-If you would like some additional help you can either download some sample marketing plans to help give you ideas, or you can setup a free marketing consult with ThriveHive to guide you through the process.
-Happy marketing!
+If you would like some additional help with marketing your business, download our free sample marketing plans below.
+You can also set up a free consult with any of our Marketing Specialists here or by using the live chat in this window.